 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
-A higher portfolio turnover will generally indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
-These costs, which are not reflected in annual Fund operating expenses or in the example, affect the Fund's performance.
-During the most recent fiscal period, the Fund's portfolio turnover rate was 92% of the average value of its portfolio.
+A higher portfolio turnover will generally indicate higher transaction costs , resulting in higher taxes when Fund shares are held in a taxable account.
+These costs, which are not